-Though not the U.K.’s most visually appealing city—thanks to decline of heavy industry, bombing during World War II, and some drab civic architecture in the decades afterwards—21st-century Birmingham is a vibrant and diverse metropolis, in the midst of a major cultural rebirth.
+Though not the United Kingdom’s most visually appealing city—thanks to the decline of heavy industry, bombing during World War II, and some drab civic architecture in the decades afterwards—21st-century Birmingham is a vibrant and diverse metropolis, in the midst of a major cultural rebirth.

-The city has a distinctive, almost singsong local accent—known as "Brummie"—that’s often the butt of unfair jokes in the U.K. In 2008 the London Times reported a survey finding it to be the accent Brits most associated with stupidity, even more so than being unable to speak at all.
+The city has a distinctive, almost singsong local accent—known as "Brummie"—that’s often the butt of unfair jokes in the United Kingdom.
 A favorite local rebuttal is to point out that Shakespeare, born and raised just 25 miles away, would have had a Brummie accent.